belmirofss/statsfy/README.md

 ![Statsfy](https://i.imgur.com/sIZOR6s.png "Statsfy")

-# Statsfy, powered by Expo and Spotify API
+# Statsfy, powered Spotify API

 Curious to know which artist has listened to the most?
-Statsfy is an app to discover not only that, but also the music you have been listening to the most and share it with your friends!
+Statsfy is an app to discover not only that, but also the tracks you have been listening to the most and share it with your friends!

 [Download now](https://play.google.com/store/apps/details?id=com.yabcompany.statsfy)